 It is not easy to keep up with the U.S. market in 2023.
 Several growth stocks, deemed the Magnificent 7 are driving the market.
 If you don’t have tech (and AI exposure), you are likely lagging the market returns.

 Given that we own Apple and Microsoft we enjoy some exposure to this ‘magnificent’ group.
 Of course the MAG 7 gang is terribly expensive selling at a collective 40 times earnings.
-They will have to come up big time in this earnings season, if they’re going to continue to float the market.
+They will have to come up big time every earnings season, if they’re going to continue to float the market.

 The performance above includes annual rebalancing.
 I have let the stocks run.
 That has increased the outperformance by 1.5% annual.
 Our beat is quite significant.